Pmvita/SMB-Finance-OS/docs/onboarding/GIT_WORKFLOW.md

 ---

-*This workflow ensures consistent, professional development practices for the SMB Finance OS project.*
+*This workflow ensures consistent, professional development practices for the Trident Financial OS project.*